INFORMATION FOR

 Shelf stable samples to be sent to our administration office in Onehunga, Auckland by this date.

-Fresh samples to be sent to our administration office in Onehunga, Auckland by 3 pm on this date.
+Samples of fresh/perishable/limited shelf life to be sent to our administration office in Onehunga, Auckland by 12 midday on this date.

 Feedback to entrants